 - Stress management - This involves having a stress reduction and wellbeing policy, typically entailing: relevant support arrangements, the enabling of employee access to support services, and the creation of processes for dealing with employees unable to work due to stress, together with procedures for successful return to work when ready to do so.

 - Promotion of wellbeing - Encouraging a supportive work environment, healthy lifestyle choices, nutritional or exercise campaigns and initiatives, motivational rewards for staff, and training and personal development opportunities.

-Effectively targeting these key issues requires that all levels staff, and all organizational aspects, are involved.
-Measures must be embedded within the organizational culture and be adopted as a responsibility by all ranks of management, up to the the topmost leadership.
+Effectively targeting these key issues requires that all levels of staff, and all organizational aspects, are involved.
+Measures must be embedded within the organizational culture and be adopted as a responsibility by all ranks of management, up to the topmost leadership.

 Strategies and the support available may vary depending on the size of the organization and type of business, but whichever way policy is constructed, it must reach and be properly absorbed by every part of the organization.
 The management of stress and the promotion of wellbeing cannot be effectively achieved when restricted to groups, departments or territories, or across particular layers of staff, or types of roles.

 A stress management and wellbeing policy may include any or all of the measures shown below.

 See also the guide to stress and stress management on this website, which provides additional detail and ideas for preventing and reducing stress as an individual, and as an employer.